 - 6.1.
 For payroll purposes, the work week for all Gloucester County Utilities Authority employees shall be from Monday 12:01 a.m. to midnight the following Sunday. - 6.2.
 The work day for the Gloucester County Utilities Authority employees shall be the twenty-four (24) hour period beginning at the time the employee is scheduled to report for work. - 6.3.
 The normal work week shall consist of five (5) eight (8) hour days within the period from 12:01 a.m.
 Monday through Sunday midnight, the specific shifts to be scheduled as needed by the Employer.
-For continuous shift coverage scheduling order shall be to progress with the time clock (i.e. Long Break to 2nd Day Shift to 3rd Swing Shift and last to 1st Grave Shift.) - 6.4.
+For continuous shift coverage scheduling order shall be to progress with the time clock as per operator's schedule. - 6.4.
 The posted work schedule shall be at least a one week schedule kept current by posting the schedule for each subsequent week at least by 4:00 p.m. on the first business day of the preceding week. - 6.5.
 When an employee is scheduled to work hours other than those shown on the posted work schedule, a revised work schedule for those employees affected will be posted indicating the hours to be worked.
-An employee assigned to a revised work schedule will be paid four (4) hours additional at straight time plus applicable shift differential for the first shift worked on such revised work schedule unless at least forty-eight (48) hours notice has been given.
-The four (4) hours shall not be counted in computing overtime. - 6.6.
-An employee shall notify the Employer if he/she is unable to report to work for his/her scheduled shift unless circumstances prevent him/her from calling, according to the following schedule: - 6.6a.
-First (1st) Shift 10:00 PM to 6:00 AM or 11:00 PM to 7:00 AM or 12:00 PM to 8:00 AM Two (2) hour notification - Two (2) hour notification - 6.6b.
-Second (2nd) Shift 5:00 AM to 1:00 PM or 6:00 AM to 2:00 PM or 7:00 AM to 3:00 PM or 8:00 AM to 4:00 PM
+An employee assigned to a revised work schedule will be paid four (4) hours additional at straight time plus applicable shift differential for the first shift worked on such revised work schedule unless at least forty-eight (48) hours' notice has been given.
+The four (4) hours shall not be counted in computing overtime. - 6.5a.
+When distributing overtime (OT) to operators, start with least hours to most hours.
+When hours are equal, seniority prevails.
+If operator #1 states he/she will work four (4) hours but refuses to work all eight (8) hours, continue to operator #2.
+Let #2 operator be aware that operator #1 will work four (4) of the hours.
+If operator #2 wants to work all eight (8) hours let #2 do so and issue operator #1 with a refusal for eight (8) hours.
+If operator #2 states that he/she will work four (4) hours then Operators #1 & #2 will split the eight (8) hours with operator #1 receiving an W-4 & R-4 on OT sheet and operator #2 receiving a W-4.
+If operator #2 refuses all eight (8) hours then mark the OT list accordingly and continue this same process for the remaining operators.
+If necessary go to the next inline Shift Breaker.
+If he/she states they will work all eight (8) hours, charge all the previous operators who refused to work all eight (8) hours with appropriate refusals on OT list.
+If shift breakers refuse, then move on to temporary transfers, by least to most OT on plant wide OT list.
+When issuing OT to equipment operators, ask employees within that classification first, by least to most OT.
+Then ask temporary transfers by least to most OT on plant wide OT list. - 6.5b.
+It is the policy of the Authority not to require employees to work in excess of twelve (12) consecutive hours, however that policy may be waived in either of the below listed situations.